 - No 7, (1951) By Mark Rothko – Part of the Harry and Linda Macklowe Collection.
 This painting was sold for a record 82,460,000 USD to an unidentified Asian Buyer in November 2021.

-As you can see from this list, many Mark Rothko paintings are selling for millions of dollars and continue to sell for millions of dollars at auctions worldwide.
-This, of course, helps to increase the value of his paintings and make his artwork continue to be a valuable asset for many art collectors.
+As you can see from this list, many Mark Rothko paintings are selling for millions of dollars and continue selling for millions at auctions worldwide.
+This, of course, helps to increase the value of his paintings and allows his artwork to continue to be a valuable asset for many art collectors.

 Who Was The Abstract Expressionism Painter Mark Rothko?

-Mark Rothko profoundly affected the Abstract Expressionism movement and the movement of modernism monochrome painting.
+Mark Rothko profoundly affected the Abstract Expressionism movement and the modernist monochrome painting movement.
 The fact he inspired the art movement makes him an influential artist.

-Mark Rothko is known for his color field painting; the color field painting features large rectangular swaps of color.
+Mark Rothko is known for his color field painting, which features large rectangular swaps of color.
 His goal was to try to capture the essence of basic human emotions through his paintings.

 Like other abstract expressions, his art was about the emotion or how people feel when they viewed the painting, not so much on the subject matter.
 Mark Rothko told us about his paintings when he said: